ZainUlAbideen113/web_assignment-01/README.md

 ## How to Run
 1. Install Node.js from [https://nodejs.org](https://nodejs.org)
-2. In terminal install the necessary things like expre
+2. In terminal install the necessary things like express.
+3. Use Postman to test API at `http://localhost:3000`.